 Choose your Recipes Wisely

 Try making recipes that will last longer than a day in the fridge, so you’ll have one less thing to make in the mornings.
 I also recommend splitting your meal prep into 2 sessions, one at the beginning of the week and the second in the middle of the week.
 This reduces food wastes and ensures you’ll have a healthy lunch each day.
+Pack these low-carb lunches in these adult lunchboxes.

 Prep in Bulk